Gary, Indiana: Climate

 Gary is listed by the Köppen-Geiger climate classification system as humid continental (Dfa).
 In July and August, the warmest months, high temperatures average 84 °F (29 °C) and peak just above 100 °F (38 °C), and low temperatures average 63 °F (17 °C).
 In January and February, the coldest months, high temperatures average around 29 °F (−2 °C) and low temperatures average 13 °F (−11 °C), with at least a few days of temperatures dipping below 0 °F (−18 °C).

 The weather in Gary is greatly regulated by its proximity to Lake Michigan.
 Weather varies yearly.
 In the summer months Gary is humid.
-The city's yearly precipitation averages about 40 inches.
+The city's yearly precipitation averages about 1016 millimeters (40 inches).
 Summer is the rainiest season.
 Winters vary but are predominantly snowy.
-Snowfall in Gary averages approximately 25 inches per year.
+Snowfall in Gary averages approximately 63.5 centimeters (25 inches) per year.
 Sometimes large blizzards hit because of "lake effect snow", a phenomenon whereby large amounts of water evaporated from the lake deposit onto the shoreline areas as inordinate amounts of snow.